The Security Analysis for a given space allows administrators to view and handle scan findings for the space.

 There are two ways to reach a space’s Security Analysis.
 First, you can reach it from the Soteri Dashboard, by clicking the name of the space:

 Or, while viewing the space in Confluence, you can click “Security Analysis” in the side panel:

-You can select a page in the dropdown list to get the scan status and findings for each version of that page.
-Similar findings on the page version level are not grouped.
+You can select a page in the dropdown list to get the scan status and findings just for that page.

 Above, we see a single finding.
 The specific text that matched the listed rule’s regex is highlighted.
 Specifically, this is the group 0 match: what the entire expression captured.
 For more information, see the Java 8 Regular Expression documentation.

 The Security Analysis will warn you if a previous scan is stale or outdated.

 If content in a previously scanned space is added, removed, or updated, and automatic scanning is disabled, then the Security Analysis will indicate that the space’s scan results are stale, and the space should be re-scanned.